The Battle of Fundamentals and Techniques: Macy’s Inc. (M)

 Sponsored

-As well, it is important to consider M stock ratios such as price-to-sales, which is currently 0.25.Likewise, its price to free cash flow for the last twelve months stands at 3.44.
-M’s price to book ratio for the most recent quarter was 1.80, resulting in an 21.40 price to cash per share for the period.
+Additionally, it is important to take into account M stock ratios, including its price-to-sales ratio, which is 0.24 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 4.37.
+M’s price to book ratio for the most recent quarter was 1.84, resulting in an 18.87 price to cash per share for the period.

 How does Macy’s Inc. (M) stock rate among analysts?
 Buy, sell, or hold?